msergiy87/phone_cisco_6921/README.md

 \<preferredCodec>g729a\</preferredCodec>

-\<callStats>false\</callStats>

-2) Set messageWaitingLampPolicy to 3
+\<callStats>true\</callStats>

+ - CallStats refer to if the phone feeds back call quality statistics to the SIP server when the call is terminated.

+2) Set only light signal when you have unread messages.
+Without Prompt.

+\<messageWaitingLampPolicy>3\</messageWaitingLampPolicy>

 How the phone alerts the user to unread voicemail messages.

-The messageWaitingLampPolicy values work like this:

- - Primary Line - Light and Prompt set to 1
- - Primary Line - Prompt Only set to 2
- - Primary Line - Light Only set to 3
- - Light and Prompt presumably set to 4
- - Prompt Only presumably set to 5
- - Light Only presumably set to 6
- - None set to 7

-Light Lamp and Display Prompt if message is waiting - 3
+ - 3 - Light Lamp and Display Prompt if message is waiting

 'Light' is the bright red lamp on the headset